codemonger-io/codemonger/zola/content/blog/0012-mapbox-collision-boxes/index.md

     F::Future: Future<Output = Result<B, F::Error>>,
     F::Error: fmt::Debug + fmt::Display,
     A: for<'de> Deserialize<'de>,
-    IntoBytesBridge<B>: IntoBytes, // makes sure that IntoBytes is implemented for IntoBytesBridge<B>
+    IntoBytesBridge<B>: IntoBytes, // requires that IntoBytes is implemented for IntoBytesBridge<B>
 ```

 It works with `Serialize` because `IntoByte` is implemented for `IntoBytesBridge<Serialize>` (see above).